Many people who want to make a difference and play a role in keeping our country safe find the field of homeland security appealing.

 Homeland Security Careers Trends

-“Homeland security is an ever-changing, always-growing field that is still forming even 18 years after the attacks of September 11,” says John Terpinas, Professor of the Practice and lead faculty for Northeastern’s MA in Homeland Security program and retired Supervisory Special Agent for the Federal Bureau of Investigation (FBI).
+“Homeland security is an ever-changing, always-growing field that is still forming even 18 years after the attacks of September 11,” says John Terpinas, professor of the practice and lead faculty for Northeastern’s MA in Security and Intelligence Studies program and retired Supervisory Special Agent for the Federal Bureau of Investigation (FBI).

 While homeland and national security have always required a close partnership between federal, state, and local authorities, it has largely been viewed by the public as a federal effort.
 But according to Terpinas, this is changing.